genekogan/ofxTSNE/README.md

 `example` demonstrates how to use ofxTSNE by constructing a toy 100-dim dataset.
 It contains comments explaining what the parameters do and how to set them.

+**clever hack**: try setting D=3 and instead of making points clustered around 10 centers, make the points random 3d points and map the point's color linearly from its 3d position.

 #### clustering images